Health Benefits of Virgin Coconut Oil: Uses and Nutritional Facts

-Virgin coconut oil, extracted from fresh coconut meat, is known for containing medium-chain triglycerides (MCTs), antioxidants, and trace nutrients.
+Virgin coconut oil (VCO), extracted from fresh coconut meat, is known for containing medium-chain triglycerides (MCTs) and antioxidants.
 It has been traditionally used for its potential health and skincare benefits.
-Some studies suggest coconut oil may help moisturise skin and support metabolic health when consumed in moderation.
-However, claims about its impact on heart health, brain function, or weight loss remain under scientific debate.
-Always consult a healthcare provider before making dietary changes.
+Limited research suggests VCO may help moisturise skin and support metabolic health when consumed in moderation due to its MCT content [1], [6].
+However, claims about its significant impact on cardiovascular health, brain function, or weight loss remain under scientific debate and are often unsubstantiated by strong, long-term human trials [8].
+Always consult a healthcare provider or a registered dietitian before making dietary changes, especially if you have pre-existing medical conditions.

 Nutritional Facts of Virgin Coconut Oil